timlenj/OR/README.md

-# My independent projects in Operations Research
+# My independent projects in Operations Research (self study).
+I'm open to any constructive criticism, thanks!